mcrilo33/Hydra/README.md

 ## Usage

-If you followed the installation process accordingly everything should be working fine.
+If you followed the installation process accordingly everything should work just fine.
 ```sh
 $ python main.py --help # Gives all available options
 ```